 Social Security tax is 6.2% of each employee’s wages.
 You must withhold 6.2% of the employee’s pay from their wages.

 As an employer, you must also contribute 6.2% for Social Security each paycheck.
-Social Security does have a wage base limit of $142,800 for 2021 and $147,000 for 2022.
-This means that once an employee earns above this wage base, you and your employee must stop contributing to Social Security tax for the tax year.
+Social Security does have a wage base limit of $160,200 for 2023.
+Once an employee earns above this wage base, you and your employee must stop contributing to Social Security tax for the tax year.

 Medicare tax is 1.45% of each employee’s wages.
 You must also contribute a matching 1.45% as an employer.
 Medicare tax does not have a wage base limit.
 However, you must withhold an additional 0.9% when an employee meets one of the following thresholds:

 You do not need to contribute the additional 0.9% for Medicare tax— it is only for employees.